-I could have SWORN I had a photo of myself as a little kid rocking my “1/2 Italian is Better Than None” t-shirt, but I couldn’t find it, so you get Madonna instead.
-Close enough.
+I could have SWORN I had a photo of myself as a little kid rocking my “1/2 Italian is Better Than None” t-shirt, but I couldn’t find it!

 I’m only half Italian, and I’m third generation, and I was raised in Southern California instead of Back East, which means I make a really good lasagna but would be totally laughed out of the room if I tried to relate to real Italian-Americans.
 For one thing, I don’t speak Italian.
 For another thing, did I mention SoCal?
 Because Goodfellas did not take place at the beach, brah.

 (I can make jokes about Goodfellas because my mom grew up around there.)